markjprice/cs8dotnetcore3/dotnet5.md

 Previews 1 to 3 use the C# 8.0 compiler so there aren't any new language features.
 Previews 1 to 3 also do not include any major new features for the base class libraries or app models like ASP.NET Core.
 They mostly include a few bug fixes and performance improvements.
 Of course, those are important improvements but from the perspective of the code in my book, they don't require changes beyond the project file updates shown on this page.

-Preview 4 and later can use the C# 9.0 compiler but most new C# language features like those discussed in the following link are not yet supported: [Welcome to C# 9.0](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/)
+Preview 4 and later can use the C# 9.0 compiler but many new C# language features like those discussed in the following link are not yet supported: [Welcome to C# 9.0](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/)

 To use the C# 9.0 compiler, add an element to set language version to preview in your project file:
 ```